 Traditional IRAs don’t have income limits — you can earn as much as you’d like and still have one — but Roth IRAs have this barrier.

 For the 2021 tax year, if you’re single or filing separately, you’ll need to earn $140,000 or less a year to qualify to make the maximum contributions to a Roth IRA.
 If you’re filing jointly, you’ll need to make $208,000 or less a year.

 Income limitations might hold you back from opening a Roth IRA.
 If you earn too much, you might want to think about opening another investment account or trying a backdoor Roth.

 3. Low contribution limits

-Your employer-sponsored 401(k) plan allows you to contribute up to $19,000 for 2019.
+Your employer-sponsored 401(k) plan allows you to contribute up to $19,500 for 2021.
 This is more than triple what you can give compared to a Roth IRA.
-If you’re older than 50, you can contribute an another $6,000 without a hitch.
+If you’re older than 50, you can contribute another $6,500 in catchup contributions without a hitch.
 And this doesn’t include employer matching, if your company offers it.

 If you have a 401(k) plan through work that offers a matching employer contribution, take advantage of the match before contributing to independent investment accounts, like a Roth IRA.